Viewer Rating

 The film's central narrative critiques the manipulative nature of colonial powers and the betrayal of promises made to indigenous populations, emphasizing the tragic struggle for self-determination amidst geopolitical machinations.

-The film portrays several historical Arab figures, such as Prince Feisal and Auda Abu Tayi, with white or non-Arab actors, including Alec Guinness and Anthony Quinn.
-This constitutes a race swap as characters established as one race are portrayed by actors of a different race.
+The film portrays several historical Arab figures, including Prince Feisal and Auda Abu Tayi, with actors of different racial backgrounds (Alec Guinness, a white actor, and Anthony Quinn, a Mexican-American/Irish actor).
+This constitutes a race swap.

 The film portrays the Arab people, whose culture and identity are deeply rooted in Islam, with respect and dignity.
 Their faith is depicted as a significant and often unifying aspect of their lives, contributing to their resilience and moral code, without being critiqued by the narrative itself.